muralinsdevsecops/Bash-Scripting/README.md

 # Bash-Scripting

-This is a repo created to learn all the basics related to bash scripting.:
+This is a repo created to learn all the basics related to bash scripting.
+Basic to Advanced Shell Scripting;